-Training shouldn't be an option...
-It's a necessity!
+Church AVL Training shouldn't be Optional...
+It's a Necessity!

-Audio/video integrators, as a rule, have been slow to accept the reality that training is among the top concerns with most production managers, systems operators, worship leaders and technical directors.
+As a rule, Audio/Video/Lighting integrators rarely accept the reality that training is (and should be) among one of the top concerns for production managers, systems operators, worship leaders and technical directors.

 It is important for decision-makers to remember that a system is only as effective as its operators.
 An experienced tech can execute an acceptable performance with mediocre equipment, whereas an untrained operator stands little chance of delivering an adequate performance with even the most expensive systems.
 To avoid this scenario, decision-makers will need to do a little homework.